 It’s a little bit of both.
 Rhythmic requires a combination of strength and flexibility to be able to do the difficulties.
 In your example, she is displaying more flexibility.
 Until you are able to stretch out the hamstring and under the knees to an oversplit, it will take lots of strength from your quad to try an hold your leg in that position.
 But once the oversplit is achieved holding the leg at 180 degrees becomes almost effortless.

 Finally, if an athlete comes to you with great musicality, strong work ethic, and tons of passion -but negligible range of motion – can this athlete be developed into a successful competitor?
+How much difference can we really make to our natural range of motion?

 The great thing about rhythmic is that if a gymnasts lacks in flexibility she can make up for it with her ability to work the apparatus.
 Both play a major role in the sport.

-It depends on when the gymnast starts the sport.
+It depends on when the gymnasts starts the sport.
 At a younger age girls are much softer and easier to stretch.
 With age the muscles tend to tighten up making it harder to stretch them out.

 I’ve noticed – not so much the Americans – but often the Europeans in the sport - can look alarmingly thin.
 So in a way I’m confused because they are obviously incredibly strong, but I am thinking there is probably not much weightlifting going into obtaining this strength?
 Do rhythmic gymnasts only do bodyweight strength training?
 And do the judges reward this particularly lean body type (or deduct for deviant body types)?